Table of Contents

 - 11. Brand Yourself and Advertise

-How to Start a Business: 12 Steps to Success
+How to Start a Business: 12 Step Guide to Success

 Every new business starts when the proverbial light bulb goes off.
 This is the first step in your entrepreneurial journey.